-Consult or consent
+Consent conundrum

 Mr Russell says the Scottish government compromised just by accepting the idea of UK-wide frameworks.

-UK ministers, meanwhile, have offered a "sunset clause" time limit on their plans.
+UK ministers, meanwhile, offered a "sunset clause" time limit on their plans.
 This would put a two-year time limit on the power to make new regulations in devolved areas, and a five-year limit on the regulations themselves.

-However, as much as the two sides might have moved towards each other, they haven't met in the middle yet.
+However, as much as the two sides might have moved towards each other, they haven't met in the middle.
 The "sunset clause" is still seven years too long from the Scottish government perspective.

-Further talks are to be held in London in the coming week - talks which are increasingly taking on the air of the last-chance saloon.

-So why have the Welsh done a deal?
+So why did the Welsh do a deal?

 At one time, the Scottish and Welsh governments coordinated their opposition to the Withdrawal Bill "power grab".
 Joint statements were published, legislation passed in tandem.

-But now, Welsh and UK ministers have found "a deal we can work with".
-It appears the alliance is over.
+But then, Welsh and UK ministers have found "a deal we can work with".

-The Welsh have accepted that some powers will be "temporarily held by the UK government", in areas where "common UK-wide rules are needed for a functioning UK internal market".
+The Welsh accepted that some powers will be "temporarily held by the UK government", in areas where "common UK-wide rules are needed for a functioning UK internal market".

-There are perhaps as many political reasons for the deal as constitutional ones.
+There were perhaps as many political reasons for the deal as constitutional ones.

-Welsh First Minister Carwyn Jones has just announced he is stepping down.
+Welsh First Minister Carwyn Jones had just announced he was stepping down.
 Mark Drakeford, who has led in the talks with UK ministers, is gunning for the top job.
 On top of that, a majority of Welsh voters backed Leave in the referendum - meaning ministers in Cardiff have a slightly different set of priorities.

 The Welsh Assembly has also only just moved to the "reserved powers" model of devolution which Holyrood has used from day one, having previously used the "conferred powers" model.
 Having just had one big change to their devolution settlement, another alteration might be easier for the Welsh to swallow.